Performance of the Electromagnetic Pixel Calorimeter Prototype EPICAL-2: Conclusion

 \section{Conclusion}

-The fully digital electromagnetic calorimeter prototype \epical has been constructed using a Si-W sandwich structure with 24 sampling layers, which consist of two ALPIDE pixel sensors each.
-The device has an active cross section of \SI[product-units=power]{27.6 x 29.9}{\mm} and a thickness of 84~mm, corresponding to almost $20 X_0$.
-With the help of advanced utra-thin connection technology, the prototype could be constructed as a very compact setup, with a Moli\`ere radius close to that of pure tungsten.
+The fully digital electromagnetic calorimeter prototype \epical has been constructed using a Si-W sandwich structure with 24 sampling layers, each of which consists of two ALPIDE pixel sensors.
+The device has an active cross section of \SI[product-units=power]{27.6 x 29.9}{\mm} and a thickness of 84~mm, corresponding to almost 20 radiation lengths.
+With the help of advanced ultra-thin connection technology, the prototype constructed is very compact, with an effective Moli\`ere radius that is expected to be close to that of tungsten.
 Measurements with cosmic muons have been used to perform a relative alignment of the sensors with an accuracy of better than 5~$\mathrm{\mu m}$ and to account for the different effective thresholds of each sensor.
-The sensors show extremely low noise, achieving a noise level per pixel below $10^{-10}$ after masking 0.015~\% of the pixels.
+The sensors show extremely low noise, achieving a fake hit rate (noise) below $10^{-10}$/pixel/event after masking 0.015~\% of the pixels.

 Measurements with electrons and positrons with energies between 1.0 and 5.8\gev have been performed at the DESY~II Test Beam Facility.
 The ALPIDE sensors used, which have been developed for tracking applications, are shown to be fully capable of measurements of electromagnetic showers with their high instantaneous particle densities.
 Detailed simulations using \Allpixtwo describe the behaviour of the detector very well, for both the size and shape of individual clusters and the distribution of more global variables.